davenpi/davenpi.github.io/_projects/coin.md

 ## Current status

 The problem is formulated and we are working on getting the simulations set up.
-Expect to have the paper out before the end of May.
+Expectg to have the paper out before the end of May.